openweb3-foundation/Dagestan/docs/src/what_is_stance.md

-## 1. What is STANCE?
+## 1. What is DAGESTAN?

-STANCE is a Rust implementation of the [Aleph Consensus Protocol](https://arxiv.org/abs/1908.05156) that offers a convenient API allowing it to be easily applied to various problems.
+DAGESTAN is a Rust implementation of the [Aleph Consensus Protocol](https://arxiv.org/abs/1908.05156) that offers a convenient API allowing it to be easily applied to various problems.
 The prime application of Stance/AlephBFT is to be the consensus engine (sometimes called the "finality gadget") of Setheum (Aleph Zero uses Stance/AlephBFT).

 ### 1.1 High level idea of what Stance/Stance/AlephBFT does.